mikitz/discord-scheduler-bot/README.md

-    timezones = {"CST": "America/Chicago", "KST": "Asia/Seoul"} # Add the timezone again, make sure they're the same as the above game_master_role_name = "Game Master" # Enter the role name of your GM player_role_name = "Player (Active)" # Enter the role name of the players bot_name = "Sesh TIme" # This must be the same as the name you gave it on Discord looping_interval = 60 # Frequency of checking messages for changes, updating, and deletion in minutes
+    timezones = {"CST": "America/Chicago", "KST": "Asia/Seoul"} # Add the timezone again, make sure they're the same as the above game_master_role_name = "Game Master" # Enter the role name of your GM player_role_name = "Player (Active)" # Enter the role name of the players bot_name = "Sesh Time" # This must be the same as the name you gave it on Discord looping_interval = 60 # Frequency of checking messages for changes, updating, deletion, and reminding players to RSVP in minutes reminders_channel_name = "reminders" # The name of the channel where RSVP_deadline = 24 # The number of hours before a session when RSVPs are due, otherwise the session will be cancelled. remind_interval = 24 # How frequently the bot will remind players who have not RSVPed yet
     # ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
     ```
 2. Hit `Ctrl+S` to save.